 Learn more about Elastic Observability

-- For a more detailed version of this guide, including instructions for Elastic Cloud and self-managed environments, and additional steps to monitor Nginx logs and metrics, check Ingest logs, metrics, and uptime data with Elastic Agent.
+- For a more detailed version of this guide, including additional steps to monitor Nginx logs and metrics, check Get started with logs and metrics.

 - Take your investigation to a deeper level!
 Use Elastic Observability to unify your logs, metrics, uptime, and application performance data.